IMMEDIATE AVAILABILITY!

 • The power factor (PF) is the ratio between real power and apparent power.
 For example, if a building consumes 1900 kW and 2000 kVA, the power factor is ~90%.

-What Limits the Output of a New or Used Diesel Generator?
+What Limits The Output Of A Diesel Generator?

 Contact Generator Source today for all your new or used diesel generator needs!
 We’ve been in business for 40 years and have the experience, support, and team of professionals to meet your generator needs.